Quick Summary

 Information furnished by the excavations inferred that the upper and lower towns of the Indus Valley Civilization were well-organized.
 However, organized cities are not the only feature of town planning.
 There was evidence that contributed to the existence of the defensive measures in town planning.

-Indus Valley civilization is also known as the Harappan civilization because the distinctive evidence for the existence of the Indus Valley civilization was first found in the ‘Harappa’ archaeological site.
-It had massively populated independent administrative districts called urban centres.
-During the mature Harappan phase (2600 BCE), small communities became large urban centres.
-Some famous urban centres are the Harappa, Mohenjo-Daro, and Ganeriwala situated in modern-day Pakistan, and Kalibangan, Rakhigarhi, and Lothal situated in modern-day India.
+The Indus Valley civilization is also known as the Harappan civilization because distinctive evidence for its existence was first found in the ‘Harappa’ archaeological site.
+It had massively populated independent administrative districts called urban centers.
+Small communities became large urban centers during the mature Harappan phase (2600 BCE).
+Some famous urban centers are the Harappa, Mohenjo-Daro, and Ganeriwala, situated in modern-day Pakistan, and Kalibangan, Rakhigarhi, and Lothal, situated in modern-day India.

 The discovery of the cities Harappa and Mohenjo-Daro enhanced the excavation of the Indus Valley Civilization.
 The ruins of these cities provide evidence of Indus Valley Civilization houses and drainage systems such as the channels, brick culverts, and storeys of houses.

 The Harappan Civilization, flourishing around 3300-1300 BCE, is renowned for its remarkable town planning.
-Here are some of the hallmarks of town planning of Harappan Civilization:
+Here are some of the hallmarks of town planning of the Harappan Civilization:

 The town planning of Indus Valley Civilization is an important topic in the UPSC IAS exam.
 This topic covers the prominent part of the art & culture subject in the General Studies Paper-1 syllabus.
 It also covers a significant part of the UPSC Prelims Syllabus – General Studies Paper-1.